voschezang/coding-handbook/programming-paradigms.md

 **Pure Functions**
 [Functions](https://en.wikipedia.org/wiki/Pure_function) that are stateless and deterministic.
 This makes them trivial to parallelize.

+**Interfaces**

+- Inheritance (sub-typing, sub-classes).
+I.e. backwards compatibility with a previous interface.
+E.g. `Array` vs. `Sequence`
+- Composition.
+Typically used for behaviour (e.g. `Iterable`).

 **Command–query Separation**
 Each function, method or API call should focus on [one task](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation), i.e. be *either* an imperative command or a query.

 **Unix Philosophy**
 Design programs to be [minimalistic](https://en.wikipedia.org/wiki/Unix_philosophy), light-weight and reusable.

+**Communication**
+Four major categories:

+- API/RPC calls.
+Share both data and process.
+Simple & intuitive (aka function calls).
+    - Slow, high communication overhead.
+- Messaging.
+Fast, light-weight, allowing non-blocking communication.
+    - Steep learning curve.
+    - Potential ownership problem.
+It requires a shared communication bus.
+- FTP.
+Simple & universal.
+Just data, no commands.
+    - Lacking synchronous communication.
+No consistency or timeline management.
+- Shared DB.
+Single source of truth.
+Real-time access to latest data.
+    - It is difficult to find uniform data model without compromises.
+    - Noisy neighbour syndrome.
+    - Performance can be an issue.

+## Design Patterns

+Design patterns for applications and systems.

+Some intuitive patterns that can be explained without technical details.

+- Publisher-subscriber, with topics.
+E.g. radio-broadcasting.
+- Producer-consumer.
+Either using push or pull.
+- Adapter.
+Outsource or delegate exceptional cases.
+E.g. a power-plug.
+- Backend for frontend (BFF).
+A user-centric layer to hide the complex backend.
+- Proxy.
+An imperfect substitution.